GeoCat/odoo/README.md

 For local development, it is recommended to use PyCharm as the IDE.
 For PyCharm, it's also highly recommended to install the (paid) [Odoo plugin](https://plugins.jetbrains.com/plugin/13499-odoo), which provides syntax highlighting and autocompletion for Odoo modules.
+The same developer has also released a free `pydevd-odoo` package on PyPI, which improves the Odoo debug experience.

 For development, clone this repository as `geocat` (!!) into a folder on your local machine (e.g. `GeoCatERP`).
 Then, also clone the community [`odoo`](https://github.com/odoo/odoo) repository into that same folder,